Port Maria, Saint Mary Parish, Jamaica

-Not many people know that Port Maria, the "Puerto Santa Maria" of the Spanish, was the second town to be established in Jamaica by the colonising Spaniards.
+Not many people know that Port Maria, the "Puerto Santa Maria" of the Spanish, was the second town to be established in Jamaica by the colonizing Spaniards.
 Formerly a bustling seaport under both Spanish and English rule, the town today reflects little of its former prosperity or importance.
 Except for a handful of buildings, not much remains of the Colonial-era architecture.
-The town is set in the centre of a deep inlet of the northern coastline with a small island just offshore, and the bay is certainly one of the most picturesque in Jamaica.
+The town is set in the center of a deep inlet of the northern coastline with a small island just offshore, and the bay is certainly one of the most picturesque in Jamaica.
 As capital of the parish of St Mary, Port Maria is home to the St Mary Courthouse, an old, elegant building subtly dominating the town's waterfront.

 Port Maria, and indeed the entire parish of St Mary, has a very old and deep-seated tradition of protest.
 From as early as 1655, African slaves set free by the fleeing Spanish took to the hills, forming Maroon communities and carrying out the occasional attack on British estates and towns.
 In 1760, Tacky, the notorious rebel slave, led a revolt against slave owners that lasted over a month before British authorities could suppress the fighting.
 Centuries later, in a 1938 riot that started in Islington, a small farming community near to Port Maria, four men died as a result of clashes with local police.
 The spirit of protest lives on, although in recent times not much has been able to incite the people here to mass violence.